kubevirt/user-guide/docs/virtual_machines/accessing_virtual_machines.md

 ```

 The `Secret` containing the public key is then assigned to a virtual machine
-using the access credentials API with the `configDrive` propagation method.
+using the access credentials API with the `noCloud` propagation method.

 KubeVirt injects the SSH public key into the virtual machine by using the
 generated cloud-init metadata instead of the user data.
 This separates